Infinity Guitar Works

 What is the Sustainiac Stealth Pro?

-The Sustainiac Stealth Pro is an electromagnetic device that replaces you neck pickup in your guitar.
+The Sustainiac Stealth Pro is an electromagnetic device that replaces your neck pickup in your guitar.
 When the player picks a string, with the system activated, the single is amplified by the Sustainiac circuit board.
-This signal is sent to the Sustainiac Driver.
+This signal is sent to the Sustainiac Stealth Pro Driver unit.
 The Driver then uses that signal to generate and magnetic vibration in the string.
 This creates a feedback loop, with the sympathetic vibration building and building.
-The the additional gain stage built into the Sustainiac circuit board, you can generate harmonics of the original note played.
+With the additional gain stage built into the Sustainiac Stealth PRO circuit board, you can generate harmonics of the original note played.

 Sustainiac Stealth PRO single coil

 The effect is similar to standing in front of a large amplifier stack at load volume.
 The pickups on your guitar start to process the sound vibrations coming from the amplifier.
-This is then feed back to the amplifier.
-The Sustainiac is far more controllable and can be used a much lower volumes.
+This is then fed back to the amplifier.
+The Sustainiac Stealth Pro is far more controllable and can be used at a much lower volume.

 What comes in the kit